mitsuhiko/insta-website/content/_index.md

   random identifiers, timestamps or others) you can instruct insta to redact these parts.
 * **Flexible formats**: you can pick between snapshoting into different formats such as JSON, YAML, TOML, CSV or others.
+* **Editor Support**: insta also provides a [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=mitsuhiko.insta) that lets you review snapshots right from within your editor.
 * **Apache-2.0 licensed**: because the best tools are Open Source under a convenient license.

 ## What Does This Look Like?